Our heads of junior research groups at FAU

 Research topic: Transmission of viruses via breast milk

-Our working group focuses on the transmission and pathogenesis of the tumour-initiating retrovirus human T-lymphotropic virus 1 (HTLV-1).
+Our working group focuses on the transmission and pathogenesis of the tumor-initiating retrovirus human T-lymphotropic virus 1 (HTLV-1).
 More than 10 million people across the globe, particularly in South America, the Caribbean, Japan, Sub-Saharan Africa and Central Australia, are infected with HTLV-1, with the majority of them unaware that they have contracted the virus, as the infection does not initially display any symptoms.
-After ‘slumbering’ undetected for decades, however, the virus can trigger serious diseases such as an aggressive form of leukaemia.
+After ‘slumbering’ undetected for decades, however, the virus can trigger serious diseases such as an aggressive form of leukemia.
 Our junior research group, which has received funding from the Federal Ministry of Education and Research, focuses on obtaining a better understanding of how HTLV-1 is transmitted via bodily fluids containing cells such as breast milk.
 Breast milk offers a wide range of health benefits, and in a number of the countries in which the virus is widely spread limited resources mean that using replacement products is simply not an option.
 The long-term aim of our working group is therefore to develop preventative strategies which effectively combat the HTLV-1 infection whilst still allowing breastfeeding.

 Dr. Hatem Elliesie, MLE